 In the previous equation, $\hat{f}$ represents the Fourier transform of the field $f$.
 Since the wavenumbers at which the bispectrum is computed ($\vec{\ell}_1$, $\vec{\ell}_2$ and $\vec{\ell}_3$) must form a closed triangle in Fourier space, they are related by the constraint $\vec{\ell}_{123}=\vec{\ell}_1+\vec{\ell}_2+\vec{\ell}_3=0$.
 Finally $\theta_{12}$ is the angle between $\vec{\ell}_1$ and $\vec{\ell}_2$ and fixes, together with the triangle condition, $\vec{\ell}_3$.

-Similar to Fig.~\ref{fig:PS}, the top panels of Fig.~\ref{fig:BS} show, for the Gaussian model only, the comparison between our numerical estimates and the theoretical bispectrum computed for the effective convergence.
+Similar to Fig.~\ref{fig:PS}, the top panel of Fig.~\ref{fig:BS} shows, for the Gaussian model only, the comparison between our numerical estimates and the theoretical bispectrum computed for the effective convergence.
+We show a bispectrum computed for an equilateral configuration, i.e., in the Fourier space, $|\vec{\ell}_1|=|\vec{\ell}_2|=|\vec{\ell}_3|$.
 The results from the simulations represent the average over 60 different light-cone realizations with the corresponding r.m.s. plotted as error bars.
 The theoretical quantity are derived from the matter density bispectrum $B_{\rm{PT}}(\vec{k}_1,\vec{k}_2,\theta_{12})$, that can be computed according to the perturbation theory.
 For instance, in the case of the effective convergence $\kappa$, the bispectrum can be obtained by using the Limber's approximation in an analogous way as for the power spectrum \citep[see e.g.][]{Cooray2001}, namely:

 where $f_K(w)$ is a function depending on the cosmological parameters and $G(w)$ contains the distance weight \citep{Bartelmann2001}.
 For the other lensing quantities, similar relations hold.
 In order to quantify the effects of primordial non-Gaussianity, the panel on the bottom shows the bispectrum computed for the different non-Gaussian models, normalized to the corresponding result for the Gaussian one.